-Let’s face it, we spend a lot of time sitting.
+Let’s face it, with the pandemic going on, we are spending a lot more time sitting.
 According to Statistics Canada, adults spend approximately 9.5 hours (or 69% of all waking hours) sitting each day.
-Whether you are in a meeting, at your desk, or commuting to work, you’re most likely doing these activities sitting.
+Whether you are in a meeting, at your desk, working from home or commuting to work, you’re most likely doing these activities sitting.

 While leading a sedentary lifestyle can increase the risk of health complications and disease, sitting too much can also lead to musculoskeletal pain and injuries.
 So what can you do to combat all of this sitting and reduce your risk of developing posture-related pain?
 Here are my top 3 tips for those of you who spend most of your day sitting: